alessia-orlando/muon-DIS-MonteCarlo/README.md

 The dataset can now be explored using python libraries `pandas` and `matplotlib`.
 From now on, sndsw will no longer be needed.
 The characteristics of the dataset can be directly visualized in the Jupyter Notebook `plots.ipynb`.

 ## Random Forest Classifier
+After preparing and checking the data, it is possible to classify the events and predict if the muon track started in the SciFi target and, if so, in which station.
+For this we use Random Forest, i.e. a machine learning alogorithm